 The range is divided into two sections.
 North of New Market Gap, Fort Valley is between the two main ridges.
 Fort Valley was formed by Passage Creek; it is about 23 miles long and 3 miles wide at its widest point.
 It is an unusual valley within the larger Shenandoah Valley.
 A considerable majority of the hiking trails are in the northern section.
 South of New Market Gap, there are a series of tightly-spaced ridges known as First, Second, Third, and Fourth Mountains.
 The only substantial open space between the mountains is at the southern end, where the Massanutten Resort is located.

 Settlement continued after the Revolutionary War, and mining operations were established as well as farms.
 In the 19th Century, iron ore was mined at the northern end of Massanutten Mountain and in the middle of the southern section, which supplied the Elizabeth and Catherine pig iron furnaces, respectively.
-During the Civil War, the pig iron furnaces in the Shenandoah Valley supplied the Confederate military, and were attacked and destroyed by Union armies.
-However, the Catherine and Elizabeth furnaces were untouched.
+During the Civil War, the pig iron furnaces in the Shenandoah Valley supplied the Confederate military, and were attacked and damaged or destroyed by Union armies.

 In the late 19th and early 20th Centuries, logging operations eventually stripped all the forests from Massanutten Mountain.
 The destruction of the forests and other resulting environmental degradation led to the formation of the George Washington National Forest in 1918.
 Many years of trail construction followed, with completion of the Massanutten Trail in 2001.